Stockholm Metro: Lines

-The following details relate to the present network.
-The designations "Blue line", etc., have only been used since the late 1970s, and officially only since the 1990s.
-They originated from the fact that the "blue line" tended to operate newer train stock painted blue, while the "Green line" had older stock in the original green livery.
-There was never any red painted stock, though, but red (or originally orange) was chosen to differentiate this line from the other two networks on route maps.
+The current network designations — Blue Line, Green Line, and Red Line — have been in informal use since the late 1970s and were officially adopted in the 1990s.
+The names originated from the train liveries: the Blue Line operated newer blue-painted trains, while the Green Line used older stock in the original green color.
+No trains were painted red; instead, red (initially orange) was selected for maps to visually distinguish this line from the others.

 Green Line

-The Green line (officially Tunnelbana 1, or "Metro 1") has three routes and 49 stations: 12 underground (nine concrete, three rock) and 37 above ground stations.
+The Green Line (officially Tunnelbana 1, or "Metro 1") has three routes and 49 stations: 12 underground (nine concrete, three rock) and 37 above ground stations.
 It is 41.256 km long.
-It was opened on 1 October 1950 (between Slussen and Hökarängen stations) and is used by 451,000 passengers per workday or 146 million per year (2005).
+It was opened on 1 October 1950 (between Slussen and Hökarängen) and is used by 451,000 passengers per workday or 146 million per year (2005).

 Red Line

-The Red line (Tunnelbana 2) has two routes and 36 stations: 20 underground (four concrete, 16 rock) and 15 above ground stations.
-It is 41.238 km long (only 18 m shorter than the Green line), and was opened on 5 April 1964.
+The Red Line (officially Tunnelbana 2, or "Metro 2") has two routes and 36 stations: 20 underground (four concrete, 16 rock) and 15 above ground stations.
+It is 41.238 km long (only 18 m shorter than the Green Line), and was opened on 5 April 1964.
 It is used by 394,000 passengers per workday or 128 million per year (2005).

 Blue Line

-Blue line (Tunnelbana 3) has two routes and 20 stations: 19 underground (all rock) and one elevated station.
+The Blue Line (officially Tunnelbana 3, or "Metro 3") has two routes and 20 stations: 19 underground (all rock) and one elevated station.
 It is 25.516 km long.
 It was opened on 31 August 1975 and is used by 171,000 passengers per workday or 55 million per year (2005).

+General information

-Trains operate from 05:00 to 01:00, with extended all night service on Fridays and Saturdays.
-All lines have trains every 10 minutes during the day, reduced to every 15 minutes in early mornings and late evenings, and every 30 minutes at night.
-Additional trains during peak hours gives a train every 5–6 minutes on most stations, with 2–3 minutes between trains on the central parts of the network.
+Trains operate from 05:00 to 01:00, with extended around-the-clock service on Fridays and Saturdays.
+All lines have trains every 10 minutes during the day outside of rush hour, reduced to every 15 minutes in early mornings and late evenings, and every 30 minutes at night.
+Additional trains (often running on shorter routes) during peak hours increase the service frequency to every 4–6 minutes on most stations of the netorks, while waiting times on the central parts of the Green Line and the Red Line can go as low as 2–3 minutes.

-The metro contains four interchanges (T-Centralen, Slussen, Gamla Stan and Fridhemsplan) and lacks any kind of circular or partly circular line (although Stockholm has a semi-circular light rail line, Tvärbanan).
-A wide majority of the metro stations are located in suburbs, but the network is centred on T-Centralen where all trains in the entire network pass.
+The Metro contains four interchange stations (T-Centralen, Slussen, Gamla stan and Fridhemsplan) and lacks any kind of circular or partly circular line, although Stockholm has a semi-circular light rail line, Tvärbanan, and a chord-like Yellow Line is set to open in 2034.
+A wide majority of the Metro's stations are located in suburbs, but the network is centred on T-Centralen where all trains in the entire network pass.

 In the past, there have been additional route numbers in use for trains operated on part of a line, or during peak hours only.
-For example, route 23 was used for a peak relief train for route 13, which in the 1970s was operated between Sätra and Östermalmstorg and during the 1990s between Norsborg and Mörby Centrum.
+For example, route 23 was used for a peak relief train for route 13, which in the 1970s was operated between Sätra and Östermalmstorg and during the 1990s between Norsborg and Mörby centrum.